MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 Often you will submit lower resolution images for the review process and higher quality images for the final submission.

 Caveats for the final submission: If they ask for 300 dpi or less, I'm still sending 600.
-If they don't specify and image format or resolution, I default to 600 dpi .tiff or .png.
+If they don't specify an image format or resolution, I default to 600 dpi .tiff or .png.
 If they ask for a .ai or .eps file and you don't have access to Adobe Illustrator to create that, a plain .svg, or a .pdf will also work.

 ## 7. Licensing
 Can you cite your data?
 Are you allowed to publish it?